approov/rndemo/README.md

 understand.</p>
 ```

-# Building the Android App
+# iOS and Android Appa

-As a first step, copy the approov.aar library from the download demo package to
-the React Native Android project in the rndemo/android/approov/ directory

-Next, launch an Android emulator or attach an Android device and,
-from the top-level rndemo directory, run `npm run android`.

-This should rebuild the android project and run the rndemo client on the Android device.
+The React Native app, rndemo, integrates the Approov SDK on both iOS and Android apps.

+To build and run the app on iOS, see [First experiences with React Native: bridging an iOS native module for app authentication](https://hackernoon.com/first-experiences-with-react-native-bridging-an-ios-native-module-for-app-authentication-501fec247b2b).

+To build and run the app on Android, see [First experiences with React Native: bridging an Android native module for app authentication](https://hackernoon.com/first-experiences-with-react-native-bridging-an-android-native-module-for-app-authentication-501fec247b2b).

 # Running the RNDemo App